OpenWaterFoundation/owf-learn-twitter/mkdocs-project/docs/twitter-account-setup.md

 # Twitter Accounts Set Up
-TriLynx Systems is in the process of setting up a business twitter account to communicate and notify users with important, up-to-date, statuses.
-The following is suggested best practice for working with a new twitter account for business.
+Open Water Foundation is in the process of setting up an organization twitter account to communicate and notify users with important, up-to-date, statuses.
+The following is suggested best practice for working with a new twitter account for organizations.

 ## Create Official Organizational Account
 Once any bugs have been worked out through a [test account](#create-a-test-account), an official account will need to be set up for full deployment.
 Creating an official account is the same process as with the test account, except this information will need to be acceptable for official business.